Did you know that over 1.16 billion people around the world use Instagram!

 You can hack this by finding out the best time to post on social media.

-This is a combination of industry benchmarks, your audience demographics, and data analytics from your past publishing behaviour.
+This is a combination of industry benchmarks, your audience demographics, and data analytics from your past publishing behavior.

 Pro tip: ContentStudio Analytics evaluates the best time to post to every social media based on your social media account’s insights.

-If it turns out that your audience’s optimal time to post is at 3 am, then we recommend using ContentStudio’s social media scheduling tool.
+If it turns out that your audience’s optimal time to post is at 3 am because you’re in an entirely different timezone than a major percentage of your audience, then we recommend using ContentStudio’s social media scheduling tool.

-There are other three factors that impact your ranking on the Instagram Feed but they’re more contingent on your audience’s user behaviour, rather than your actions.
+There are other three factors that impact your ranking on the Instagram Feed but they’re more contingent on your audience’s behavior, rather than your actions.

 If you have active followers who frequently check their Instagram multiple times a day, it’s very likely they’ll see your posts on their feed.
 Their feed will almost look chronological since Instagram shows them the best posts since their last visit.